 See the repayment options for federal direct loans.
-A new repayment options for federal loans is Income-Based Repayment (IBR).
+Repayment options for federal loans now include Income-Based Repayment (IBR) and Pay As You Earn (PAYE) and new Revised Pay As You Earn (REPAYE) plans.
 Federal Family Education Loans (FFEL) and private loans will have different repayment options and you should contact the lender for those available options.

 How much will my student loan payment be?